Delhi under cloud of smog, considers traffic measures to ease pollution

-NEW DELHI A million school children were forced to stay at home, some businesses urged employees not to come to work and long queues formed outside shops selling face masks on Monday as New Delhi struggled with its worst pollution for nearly 20 years.
+NEW DELHI (Reuters) - A million school children were forced to stay at home, thousands of employees reported sick and long queues formed outside shops selling face masks on Monday as New Delhi struggled with its worst pollution for nearly 20 years.

-The Indian capital's government was considering whether to bring back a car rationing scheme, a minister said on Monday, as air pollution remained many times above what are considered to be safe levels for a second week.
+The Indian capital's government was considering whether to bring back a scheme to reduce traffic, a minister said on Monday, as air pollution remained many times above what are considered to be safe levels for a second week.

 New Delhi's streets were shrouded in a heavy gray haze of smoke, ash and other pollutants, and residents complained of breathlessness, watering of eyes, aggravated coughs and wheezing.